The Differences Between Priority and Severity in Testing

-Now, for example, the ‘Login’ button on the login form is not-clickable.
-After filling in the login details, the user is not able to click the ‘Login’ button and hence the user is not able to log in.
+For example, the ‘Login’ button on the login form is not-clickable.
+After filling in the login details, the user cannot click the ‘Login’ button or login.

-From a business perspective, if any application is not letting users login then what is the use of such an application?
-Users will avoid such applications and business will be impacted.
-Such a defect is the High priority defect and needs to be fixed as soon as possible.
+From a business perspective, if any application is not letting users log in, then what is the use of such an application?
+Users will avoid such applications, and businesses will be impacted.
+Such defects are a High priority and must be fixed as soon as possible.

-These issues are also called blocker issues because they prevent the user from working further and need urgent fix.
+These are blocker issues because they prevent the user from working further and need an urgent fix.

-The most common place for these high severity and high priority bugs is the critical user path – a path that a typical user will go through every time they use the application.
+The most common place for these high-severity and high-priority bugs is the critical user path – a path a typical user will go through every time they use the application.
 And the good news is that these bugs can be easily avoided if they are caught before they go to release.
 The solution is automation for the regression test cases for the critical user path.

-For automation, you need an automated testing tool that allows you to easily automate the critical user path.
-Testsigma is one such tool that has made it extremely easy for a tester to automate the regression test cases without any hassles.
+For automation, you need an automated testing tool that can easily automate the critical user path.
+Testsigma is one such tool that has made it easy for a tester to automate the regression test cases without any hassles.

 2. Low Severity vs. High Priority

-Sometimes browsers render the pages differently, the same page may look different in other browsers, elements may miss places, text wrapping doest look good, key buttons are not displayed properly, functionality works but the user experience is not good or even bad.
-These low severity but high priority wrt to user experience.
+Sometimes browsers render the pages differently; the same page may look different in other browsers, elements may miss places, text wrapping does look good, key buttons are not displayed properly, functionality works, but the user experience is not good or even bad.
+This low severity but high priority affects user experience.

-It is important to test applications across browsers and OS to catch these types of bugs.
-To catch these bugs automatically and quickly before they may be seen by a customer is to automate them via a tool that supports extensive cross browser testing.
+It is important to test applications across browsers and OS to catch these bugs.
+To catch these bugs automatically and quickly before a customer sees them, automate them via a tool that supports extensive cross-browser testing.

-To save your time and manual testing effort – you need a tool that can let you execute these test cases on a broad set of browsers and devices, according to what your customers might be using.
-Testsigma is one such tool that lets you automate your test cases in simple English and lets you run them on an extensive number of browsers and devices.
-Thus, while you waste no time in automating the test cases, the execution can be setup without any hassles.
+To save time and manual testing effort – you need a tool to let you execute these test cases on a broad set of browsers and devices, according to what your customers might be using.
+Testsigma is one such tool that lets you automate your test cases in simple English and run them on many browsers and devices.
+Thus, while you waste no time in automating the test cases, the execution can be set up without any hassles.
 Also, the tests are executed in parallel to save your precious time.

-Lets go through a specific example – On the user home page after login, banking application shows all the options of – Deposits, Transfer, Account Summary etc. In our example, the spelling of ‘Transfer’ is misspelt as ‘Transfer’.
-This error has no effect on the functionality of the application because the user is able to click and perform a transfer successfully.
+Let us go through a specific example – On the user home page after login, the banking application shows all the options of – Deposits, Transfer, Account Summary, etc. In our example, ‘Transfer’ is misspelled as ‘Transfer’.
+This error does not affect the application’s functionality because the user can click and perform a transfer successfully.

 However, this is a drawback from the bank’s reputation perspective.
-Therefore, the severity is Low because functionality-wise there is no issue but the priority is High since it is related to business and needs to be fixed as soon as possible.
+Therefore, the severity is Low because, functionality-wise, there is no issue.
+Still, the priority is High since it is related to business and needs to be fixed as soon as possible.

-This is a mobile specific issue but could have been easily avoided if they mobile testing was automated.
+This is a mobile-specific issue but could have been easily avoided if the mobile testing was automated.

 3. High Severity vs. Low Priority

-For example, there are few actual users who are still using the older IE versions like IE8.
-The banking application when accessed in older versions of IE, the page is not loaded completely and the form fields are overlapped.
+For example, few actual users are still using the older IE versions like IE8.
+In the banking application, when accessed in older versions of IE, the page is not loaded completely, and the form fields are overlapped.
 This makes the accessibility of the website difficult for IE users using the older versions.

 4. Low Severity vs. Low Priority

-The ‘Help’ section of the banking website has a subsection, whose theme does not match with the whole website.
-This defect is not hampering the website functionality, also not many users will access this particular section.
+The ‘Help’ section of the banking website has a subsection whose theme does not match the whole website.
+This defect is not hampering the website functionality.
+Also not many users will access this particular section.
 Hence, this defect falls under the category of Low Severity and Low Priority.

 Check here to see how to add priority to your test cases in Testsigma.

-Classifying the bugs with the right priority and severity is important.
-In the testing process, there has to be a common reference to classify these bugs.
-Test Cases/Test Manager tools are the correct reference to classify bugs correctly.
-If the test cases(both manual and automated) are marked with correct severity, in the beginning, it will help the testers classify the bugs correctly while testing.
+Classifying the bugs with the proper priority and severity is essential.
+In the testing process, a common reference must be used to classify these bugs.
+Test Cases/Test Manager tools are the correct reference to type bugs correctly.
+If the test cases(both manual and automated) are marked with proper severity in the beginning, it will help the testers rank the bugs correctly while testing.

-If both manual and automated process and in place, in many cases automated tests are not marked properly, and when there is a failure the one who is executing and analyzing the results may not have full context and ends up filing a bug with incorrect priority and severity.
+If both manual and automatic processes are in place, in many cases, automated tests are not appropriately marked.
+When there is a failure, the one executing and analyzing the results may not have full context and end up filing a bug with the wrong priority and severity.